 Arsenic is a naturally occurring substance spread widely through the earths crust.
 It can leach into ground water through rocks and soil and wood preserves, pesticides and tobacco products.
 It is also released into the environment by wildfires, volcanoes and mining processes.

 Arsenic in ground water is a widespread problem.
-Arsenic levels are higher in groundwater than they are in surface water such as rivers and lakes.
+Arsenic levels are higher in groundwater than they are in surface water such as rivers or lakes.

 Why is it Dangerous?

 Most arsenic enters the body through consumption of food (such as rice and some fish) or water.
-You can unknowingly breath in dust containing arsenic and it is absorbed through the skin.
+You can unknowingly breath in dust containing arsenic or even absorb it through your skin.

-Ingestion of large amounts can result in arsenic poisoning which can cause health problems in multiple bodily systems including the
+Ingestion of large amounts can result in arsenic poisoning.
+This can cause health problems in multiple bodily systems including the

 – Nervous system

 – Respiratory system

 – Developmental processes